dhee-tree/Team-19/WoodLess/tests/README.md

 5. Modify lines 61-62 to match the information of a Stripe public and private key.
 You will need to setup a [Stripe developer account](https://docs.stripe.com/keys?locale=en-GB) to generate these if you have not been provided any (if you are a developer this it's on our discord).

 ## Database Setup
-1. Ensure your target MySQL server is running, and you have created a database that matches the one specifed in `.env.testing`.
+1. Ensure your target MySQL server is running, and you have created a database that matches the one specified in `.env.testing`.
 2. Go to the WoodLess directory in a terminal.
 Run `php artisan migrate --env=testing`.
 This will build tables in the database specified in `.env.testing`.

 ## Feature Tests